 - identify the structure and uses of Italian;

-- demonstrate an understanding of the cultural and linguistics aspects of Italian language and societies and their socio-historical context;
+- demonstrate an understanding of the cultural, historical and linguistics aspects of Italian language and societies and their socio-historical context;

 - recognise the importance of intercultural communication.

 Advice to students

 All Language Studies (LANG) courses must have a Course Topic of Italian to be included in this minor.